SethmCoder/Insync/DEPLOYMENT.md

-# Deployment Guide for Isync
+# Deployment Guide for Insync

-This guide covers deploying your Isync application to various platforms.
+This guide covers deploying your Insync application to various platforms.

 ## Prerequisites